Probabilistic channel simulation using coherence: Probabilistic channel simulation with MIO

 which completes the proof. \end{proof}

-In previous, we discussed the exact probabilistic channel simulation with MIO and provided the success probability.
+Hence, we obtain the analytic expression of the maximal success probability of the exact simulation of unitary channel $\cU_\theta^{(l)}$ with MIO.
 We also conduct numerical experiments to show the approximate probabilistic channel simulation.
-We consider 2-qubit unitary channels $\cU_\theta^{l=2}$ $(0 \le \theta\le \pi/4)$ as the target channels.
+We consider two-qubit unitary channels $\cU_\theta^{l=2}$ $(0 \le \theta\le \pi/4)$ as the target channels.
 The resource state used is the rank-2 maximally coherent state $\Psi_2$.
-For different error tolerance $\varepsilon\in\{0, 0.05, 0.1, 0.15, 0.2\}$, the success probability of channel simulation with MIO is displayed in Fig.~\ref{fig:Prob_respect_angle}.
+For different error tolerance $\varepsilon\in\{0, 0.05, 0.1, 0.15, 0.2\}$, the maximal success probabilities of channel simulation with MIO are calculated by the SDP given in Proposition~\ref{prop:suc_p_MIO}.
+The results are shown in Fig.~\ref{fig:Prob_respect_angle}

-The robustness of the unitary channel $C_R(\cU_\theta^2)$ increases with respect to the increase of the rotation angle $\theta$.
+The robustness of the unitary channel $C_R(\cU_\theta^{(2)})$ increases with respect to the increase of the rotation angle $\theta$.
 When the angle is small, the resource state $\Psi_2$ has more resources than the required resource of the task, so we can simulate such a channel deterministically.
 When the rotation angle exceeds some threshold, the coherence of the resource state $\Psi_2$ is not enough for its deterministic implementation.
-Thus, one can never implement the target channel exactly in the deterministic scenario, and can only realize it approximately.
-While in the probabilistic scenario, one can exactly implement the target channel with a probability.
+Thus, one can never implement the target channel exactly in the deterministic scenario, and can only realize it approximately, while in the probabilistic scenario, one can exactly implement the target channel at the expense of the reduced success probability.